-With the help of Keenetic you can provide remote access to home network resources or its web interface via secure HTTPS web protocol from the Internet.
-This can be done through the KeenDNS service using the domain names of the 4th level, even if there is no public IP address.
+With your Keenetic router, you can provide remote access from the Internet to home network resources or its web interface via the secure HTTPS web protocol.
+This can be done through the KeenDNS service using 4th level domain names, even without a public IP address.

-First, you need to select the free domain name KeenDNS in the settings and configure the service.
-Detailed configuration is presented in the article 'KeenDNS service'.
+First, you need to select a free KeenDNS domain name in the settings and configure the service.
+Detailed setup is presented in the article 'KeenDNS service'.

-This feature is also available for Keenetic operating modes.
+This feature is also available for Keenetic devices in additional operating modes.

-Next, consider an example of remote access to the web interface of Download Station (running on the router on port 8090) and to the web interface of a QNAP network drive (running on port 8080) connected to your home network.
+Here is an example of remote access to the Transmission torrent client's web interface (running on the router on port 8090) and the web interface of a QNAP NAS (running on port 80) connected to the home network.

 You can configure remote access to any web-enabled device in your home network (it can be a webcam, network drive, router, server, etc.).

-1. To start with, it is necessary to register the devices to be remotely accessed in the router.
+1. To start with, it is necessary to register the devices in the router to be remotely accessible.
 More information can be found in the article 'Connected devices registration'.